aminalaee/sqladmin/docs/configurations.md

 - `column_exclude_list`: List of columns or column names to be excluded in the list page.
 - `column_formatters`: Dictionary of column formatters in the list page.
 - `column_searchable_list`: List of columns or column names to be searchable in the list page.
+- `search_auto_submit`: Enable or disable automatic search submit while typing in the list page search input.
+Default is `True`.
 - `column_sortable_list`: List of columns or column names to be sortable in the list page.
 - `column_default_sort`: Default sorting if no sorting is applied, tuple of (column, is_descending) or list of the tuple for multiple columns.